matthewfeickert/cvmfs-venv/README.md

                 The venv module '--system-site-packages' option is used by default.
 While it is not recommended, this behavior can be disabled through use of this flag.
- --no-update    After venv creation don't update pip, setuptools, and wheel
+ --no-update    After venv creation don't update pip and setuptools to the
-                to the latest releases.
+                latest releases.
 Use of this option is not recommended, but is faster.
  --no-uv        After venv creation don't install uv and use it to update pip,
-                setuptools, and wheel.
+                and setuptools.
 By default, uv is installed.

 Note: cvmfs-venv extends the Python venv module and so requires Python 3.3+.